b3ddodev/Merv-Toast-Message/README.md

 ##  Merv Toast Message
-### 🚀 Toastic takes your toast messages to the next level – stylish, fast, and customizable!
+### 🚀 Merv Toast Message takes your toast messages to the next level – stylish, fast, and customizable!

 -----------------------------------------------------------------------------------------------------------------------------------------------